foam-framework/foam2/src/foam/nanos/crunch/README.md

 #### CapabilityAuthService
 Overrides the `checkUser` method: Given a permission `p`, and User `u`,
-1. Check whether `p` is the name of an enabled and non-deprecated Capability
+1. Check whether `p` is the name of an enabled Capability
 2. Try to find a GRANTED and non-EXPIRED UserCapabilityJunction such that `User == u && Capability == p`.
 If found, return true
-3. Find the non-EXPIRED UserCapabilityJunctions where `User == u`, for each UCJ, check if the Capability is non-DEPRECATED and implies `p`
+3. Find the non-EXPIRED UserCapabilityJunctions where `User == u`, for each UCJ, check if the Capability implies `p`
     - `implies` is a method on the Capability model.
 A Capability `c` implies a String `p` if :
         - `c` has a prerequisite Capability which implies `p`
         - `p` is in the set of `permissionsGranted` by `c`, or implied by the set of `permissionsGranted` by `c`*.